thepratikguptaa/django/README.md

 Django is a full-featured web framework that follows the Model-View-Controller (MVC) architectural pattern.
 It provides a set of tools and libraries for building web applications, including an ORM, a templating engine, and a built-in admin interface.

 ## Environment Setup
-To get started with Django, you’ll need to install it on your computer.
-You can do this by running the following command in your terminal, after setting up a virtual environment:
+To get started with Django, you’ll need to install Python and create a virtual environment.
+You can create a virtual environment using the following commands:

 ```bash
 # Windows